tusomx/ecocash/README.md

 ```
 Values you will need from Ecocash
 + Username and password: These are credentials to authenticate the API
-+ Merchant number and pin: You change PIN on the time of activating your merchant number.
++ Merchant number, merchant code and pin: You change PIN on the time of activating your merchant number.

 ### Configuration
 The library uses a configuration block for easy setup: